phseiff/phseiff.github.io/README.md

 ![Website Banner](https://phseiff.com/images/final-banner-blurred-edges.png)

-The following essay can also be read [as an essay on my website](https://phseiff.com/e/why-i-like-my-website), where it is automatically embedded from this README.
+The following essay can also be read [as an essay on my website](https://phseiff.com/e/why-i-like-my-website), where it is automatically embedded from this README - and you probably should read it there, because you want to see my website, and there is a table in the README that GitHub doesn't manage to fit into a page somehow ;)

 ---